scordite/cryptonote/README.md

-# Guide - Linux Compiling
+# Guide - Linux building from source

 ## Make sure your machine is ready for compiling: